PRC Update

 So here we are!

-When it comes to the question, What would you rather be, right, or happy?
+But, as to the relevance and usefulness of the ideas in Writings, don't take my word for it.
+Feel free to read what's offered here and decide for yourself.
+In a world as busy, as complex, and as unpredictable as ours is, relevance and usefulness are all that one can hope for.
+As I’ve said many times to PRC partners and students over the years, I don’t expect to be believed, and I’m certainly not interested in being “right.”
+In fact, when it comes to the question, What would you rather be, right, or happy?
 I would rather be happy.
 And since happiness can not be a direct aim, since happiness can only be a by-product, namely, in this case, a by-product of cultural vitality, the best way to achieve that happiness is by testing and using our ideas in the real world where all of us find our home.
-The irony here is that the more one focuses on happiness as a by-product of cultural vitality, as opposed to the insecure need to believe one is always right, the more reliable one's ideas tend to be, and the more the pride that one might take in that reliability is tempered by a sober gratitude and healthy humility.
+The irony here is that the more one focuses on happiness as a by-product of cultural vitality, as opposed to the insecure need to believe oneself to be always right, the more reliable one's ideas tend to be, and the more the pride that one might take in that reliability is tempered by a sober gratitude and healthy humility.

 Paul Rothwell